Members of the Tasmanian House of Assembly, 1906–1909

 This is a list of members of the House of Assembly of the Australian state of Tasmania between the 29 March 1906 election and the 30 April 1909 election.

-This proved to be the last term of single-member representation, which had served the House for over half a century since its first elections in September 1856.
-In 1907, a redistribution adopted the five federal electorates which had been created for Tasmania, and used the Hare-Clark proportional representation system to elect six members to each of the seats.
+This proved to be the last term of single-member-district representation elected through first past the post, which had served the House for much of the half-century since the state's first elections in September 1856.
+Following the short-time use of Hare-Clark in the 1890s, in 1907 a redistribution adopted the five federal electorates that had been created for Tasmania as multi-member districts for state-level elections, and used the Hare-Clark proportional representation system to elect six members to each of the districts.
 The changes became effective at the 1909 election.

 The 1906 election resulted in three more Labor members being elected—although one was replacing Labor-turned-Independent member William Lamerton.
 As most of the retiring or defeated members were Independents, this had little impact on the party balance and enabled John Evans to continue as Premier of Tasmania throughout the term.